HIGH INTENSITY INTERVAL TRAINING (HIIT)

 15–30 minutes is sufficient.

-5. Can I Lose Weight with HIIT?
+Q5: Can I lose weight with HIIT?

 Yes, HIIT promotes fat loss while preserving muscle.